Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 You have an at-seat service if you are in Acela’s First Class.
 An attendant can bring you a complimentary meal and drinks.

-First Class passengers can use the Acela cafe car if they want something else to eat.
+First-class passengers can use the Acela cafe car to eat something else.

 Acela meals come on a tray containing “real” dishes and silverware with a cloth napkin.

 Meal choices include breakfast in the morning, with lunch and dinner sharing the same offerings.
 Drinks include adult, soft, caffeinated, plus water.
-Besides the rotating menus, Amtrak can change the choices at any time.
+Besides rotating menus, Amtrak can change its choices at any time.

 The meal choices rotate around every three weeks.

-Yes!
 Amtrak offers complimentary Wi-Fi geared for this train set.
 Some tunnels and spots could cause the Wi-Fi to blip or have short dead zones.
+The internet on this train is better than that of other Amtrak trains.

 As stated before, Acela First Class includes a meal and drinks, but it has more, depending on where you start.

-You can use the lounge if your adventure starts at one of the following stations.
+You can use the Metropolitan Lounge if your adventure starts at one of the following stations.

 - Washington DC